CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAServers.rst

 fred-logd
 ~~~~~~~~~
-The audit logging daemon or "logger".
+The audit logging :ref:`daemon <FRED-Arch-servers-cpp>` or "logger".

 This daemon creates audit trail of all user activity that passes
 through FRED applications and modules (i.e. CORBA clients, see the